-What is a pneumothorax, and what are the different types?
+What is pneumothorax, and what are the different types?

-"With a traumatic pneumothorax, there is typically evidence of a recent trauma"
+"With a traumatic pneumothorax, there is typically evidence of recent trauma"

 Trauma patients with pneumothorax may also have pale or bluish mucous membranes, they may be in shock, and they may have air trapped under the skin.
 This is called “subcutaneous emphysema” and it feels like “crackling” when they are petted over the affected areas.